 Figure 11.90

-A core of eight large composite columns, each a concrete-filled pipe 7½ feet (2.3 m) in diameter, carries the majority of gravity and wind loads in this 44-story Seattle office building.
+A core structure of eight large composite columns, each a concrete-filled pipe 7½ feet (2.3 m) in diameter, carries the majority of gravity and wind loads in this 44-story Seattle office building.
 The perimeter of the building is supported by smaller-diameter composite pipe columns.
 (Courtesy of Skilling Ward Magnusson Barkshire, Inc., Seattle, Washington)

 0 thoughts on “Composite Columns”